Ali Raza

 What is the difference between Zakat, Sadaqah and Khairat?

 The term Sadaqah is sometimes used interchangeably with Zakat, which is obligatory charity paid by Muslims.
 However, Sadaqah generally refers to optional charity.
 Similarly, Khairat is an Urdu term that also denotes voluntary charity.
-Therefore, if your intention is to give Zakat, it will fulfill the obligation of Zakat.
+Therefore, if you intend to give Zakat, it will fulfill the obligation of Zakat.

 What is the difference between Zakat, Sadaqah and Lillah?